IanBrettell/pilot_paper/docs/SGE_co-occupancy.md

 # SGE co-occupancy

-To develop a metric to quantify the degree to which the *iCab* reference fishes’ behaviour is influenced by the line of its tank partner, we calculated the proportions of time that the pairs of fish spent simultaneously occupying the same HMM state. **Figure \@(fig:cooc-heatmap)** shows that when paired with the slowest-moving *HdrR* line, the *iCab* reference fishes spent more time co-occupying the slow- and forward-moving state 2, whereas they tended to co-occupy the fast- and forward-moving state 11 when paired with the faster-moving northern *Kaga* and *HNI* lines.
+To develop a metric to quantify the degree to which the *iCab* reference fishes’ behaviour is influenced by the line of its tank partner, we calculated the proportions of time that the pairs of fish spent simultaneously occupying the same HMM state. **Figure \@ref(fig:cooc-heatmap)** shows that when paired with the slowest-moving *HdrR* line, the *iCab* reference fishes spent more time co-occupying the slow- and forward-moving state 2, whereas they tended to co-occupy the fast- and forward-moving state 11 when paired with the faster-moving northern *Kaga* and *HNI* lines.
 When paired with another *iCab*, they prefered to co-occupy the slow-moving and pan-directional state 4.
 For each combination of assay component and state, we then ran a Kruskal-Wallis test to determine whether there were differences in the frequencies of state co-occupancy under different line pairings (*p* < 0.05, FDR-adjusted), and found significant differences for states 1 to 6 for the open field component (1.1x10<sup>-8</sup> < *p* < 4.1x10<sup>-2</sup>), and states 1 to 4 and 7 for the novel object component (1.6x10<sup>-6</sup> < *p* < 2.5x10<sup>-2</sup>) (**Figure \@ref(fig:cooc-boxplots)**).
 As can be seen in the heatmaps, *iCab* tends to co-occupy state 4 at the highest frequency when paired with another *iCab*, which suggests that this pan-directional, slow-moving state is a more comfortable or natural state for *iCab* to occupy, particularly when under stress.

 ## Setup